 With all due respect to @themasters, allow me to put my 6 Green Jackets in the closet for a moment and say that I don’t know if I have had a more special day on a golf course.
 To have your grandson make his first hole-in-one on this stage….
 WOW! #Family #memoryofalifetime pic.twitter.com/3TSLwlV0m9

 I’ve always been a fan of Jack Nicklaus, and I’ve written before about how leaders can learn from the character traits he displays.
 With all of his success, he’s managed to maintain a sense of humility, and clearly he understands the importance of sharing and celebrating life with his family.

 We all want to “win” in our given professions, and we need the competitive spirit that Nicklaus displayed many times as a golfer (and that Reed showed this weekend).
 But we also need the perspective that our legacy includes the lives we’ve influenced along the way.
 Seeing our children and grandchildren experience success will give us more joy than we ever might have imagined.
 Just with our proteges at work, our role is to equip them, encourage them, and give them opportunities.
 They won’t always hit a hole-in-one, but we can always take pride in watching them do their best.

 Like what you read about Gary Nicklaus Jr.?
 Never miss a future post about leadership, transparency, and trust by signing up for my weekly mailing list, delivered right to your inbox.
-Sign up here.Tags: family, golf, humility, life lessons, sports
+Sign up here.Tags: family, golf, hall of fame, humility, life lessons, sports